armin-reichert/pacman/README.md

 }
 ```

-Pinky, the *ambusher* targets the position 4 tiles ahead of Pac-Man (in the original game there is an overflow error that leads to a different behavior):
+Pinky, the *ambusher*, targets the position 4 tiles ahead of Pac-Man (in the original game there is an overflow error that leads to a different behavior):

 ```java
 public static Navigation ambush(MazeMover victim) {